 It has support from all the right players

 Recognising the economic importance for Berlin, the German government have adopted a “You scratch my back, I’ll scratch yours” attitude.
 The government only introduced a minimum wage in January this year for the first time, off the back of political pressure from the rest of Europe.
 While internship laws have tightened, there’s a feeling amongst the unions and left parties that they are only pandering to the masses, albeit with some red herrings afoot.
-The 8.50 euros minimum wage excludes those under 18 years of age, apprentices, interns undertaking a placement of less than three months as part of their studies, and the long-term unemployed.
+Based on the study by Consumer Epic, the 8.50 euros minimum wage excludes those under 18 years of age, apprentices, interns undertaking a placement of less than three months as part of their studies, and the long-term unemployed.

 Back in the private sector, giants like Google are also lending a helping hand to startups.
 Their German headquarters might be in Hamburg, but much of Google’s efforts are being focused on Berlin all the same.
 Recently, the ‘Google for Entrepreneurs’ program assisted in the opening of ‘The Factory’, a co-working space for new startups housed inside a renovated brewery.